• Skip to main content

 Can I use coconut milk instead of coconut cream?

-You can, but in that case, I recommend to only use the top cream solid portion for a better consistency.
+You can, but in that case, I recommend only using the top cream solid portion for better consistency.
 You may want to chill the can in the fridge for a few hours first to help the cream part solidify nicely.
 I show how I do this in this vegan mascarpone video (look at 0:08, the top cream is scooped out while leaving the watery part underneath.
-Use leftover in smoothies!)
+Use leftovers in smoothies!)

 • Watermelon mojito mocktail